 Your mantou can be really hard especially after cooling down which is disgusting as many a people prefer it fluffy, chewy, aromatic milk, soft with flawless appearance that is appealing and its surface flat and not fallen.
 The reason this happens is as a result of mere approximations and failure to follow the exact quantities of the ingredients.
 The amount of water can be given in grams but you don’t have a way to measure that so you approximate it in milliliters and this is likely to be responsible for the hardness.
 It is important that you follow the procedure carefully with special emphasis in the quantity.

 Another reason for the mantou not being fluffy is that it was under proofed or the kneading wasn’t done sufficiently.

 Difference between bao and mantou

 Bao, derived from baozi indicates filled buns while mantou refers to plain bread.
-Bao are referred to the working man’s lunch while mantou are luxurious food found in high end restaurants.
-Mantou is smore processed unlike bao that used simple technique.
-Mantou is more expensive than bao that is commonly available.
+Bao is referred to as the working man’s lunch while mantou is luxurious food found in high-end restaurants.
+Mantou is more processed, unlike bao which used simple techniques.
+Mantou is more expensive than bao which is commonly available.

-Bao is usually round in shape with a flat base and has sots of red or yellow to identify its fillings while mantuo is plain with no filling and is round with both sides flat.
+Bao is usually round in shape with a flat base and has lots of red or yellow to identify its fillings while mantou is plain with no filling and is round with both sides flat.
 These differences are however not universal and vary from place to place.
-In some regions, bao and mantuo are used interchangeably.
+In some regions, bao and mantra are used interchangeably.